tchilikov/tchilikov/README.md

 Hi, I’m Chris 👋\
-I'm currently a Computer Engineering student at UIUC, and really enjoy working on IC design.\
+I'm currently a Computer Engineering student at UIUC, and I really enjoy working on low-level design.\
 On this GitHub, expect to find personal projects I've had fun working on.

 <!---